fbpx

 As mentioned, succession planning could help you identify ambitious engineers who could step up and support the management team.
 Not only do you reward an employee, but you can relieve pressure on other staff, too.

 When an employee does quit (but ideally before then), it’s well worth getting some feedback.
-They may indicate that certain pressures were causing them stress or even putting them (and perhaps others) off from staying.
+They may indicate that specific pressures were causing them stress or even putting them (and perhaps others) off from staying.

-You’ll also want to know about these issues sooner rather than later so you can open a dialogue and take steps to implement changes, as appropriate.
+You’ll also want to know about these issues sooner rather than later so you can open a dialogue and take steps to implement changes as appropriate.

 Make sure you include regular employee one-to-one discussions.
 However, be ready to hear some hard truths.
 It doesn’t get more honest than in an exit interview, where an employee may seize the opportunity to give sincere but direct feedback.